Trondheim Trondelag, Norway Travel Guide

 Explore local breweries and pubs to get a taste of Trondheim's growing craft beer culture.

-Exploring Trondheim's local food and drink scene is a rewarding part of your visit.
-Embrace the distinct tastes and dining customs for a full culinary journey.
+Exploring Trondheim's local food and drink scene is a rewarding a portion of your visit.
+Embrace the distinct preferences and dining customs for a full culinary journey.